|

 Drive condition indicators overview

-This section describes the different condition indicators for the drive.
+This section describes the different Drive condition indicators.

 Drive status